Terrorist Organizations

 leadership and organization – led by Amir Shaykh Abu Hashim Muhammad bin Abdul Rahman al-IBRAHIM; likely has a cell-based structure

-areas of operation – active in central and western Iraq and in Syria (leadership assessed to be in Syria)
+areas of operation – Iraq and Syria

 targets, tactics, and weapons – historically targeted Iraqi security and police forces, citizens, politicians, and Shia militia forces for assassinations, bombings, and executions; targets Syrian government forces and pro-Syrian regime militias with guerrilla-style hit-and-run assaults and terrorist attacks; equipped with small arms, light and heavy machine guns, rocket-propelled grenades, mortars, and explosives, including improvised explosive devices

-strength – estimated 250-300 fighters
+strength – estimated in 2023 to have less than 300 fighters

 financial and other support – receives assistance from a loose network of associates in Europe and the Middle East